 Light to moderate drinking harms health

-Several years ago a widely reported study found that light to moderate alcohol consumption might actually provide some health benefits.
+Alcohol abuse is a common worry nowadays.
+However, several years ago a widely reported study found that light to moderate alcohol consumption might actually provide some health benefits.
 These findings are now being called into question as a huge cooperative study has found even light drinking harms health.

 The new study was conducted by 155 researchers from the UK, Europe, North America and Australia.
 It analysed data from 56 different studies and used information from more than 260,000 people.

 The researchers found a group of people who carried a gene that made them less likely to drink alcohol.
 This group drank 17% less alcohol per week than the people without the genes, binge drank less and were more likely to avoid alcohol all together.

 By looking at the health outcomes of the people who drank less, researchers made some startling discoveries.
 The people that were genetically predisposed to drink less were 10% less likely to suffer from coronary heart disease, had lower blood pressure and a lower BMI.